keylime/keylime/README.md

 The meeting is hosted in [gitter chat](https://gitter.im/keylime-project/community)

 Meeting agenda are hosted and archived in the [meetings repo](https://github.com/keylime/meetings) as github issues.

+## First Timers Support

+We breathe open source!
+We create Keylime to help developers seamlessly incorporate TPM technology with their hardware or software solutions.

+If you are new to open source development, don't worry, there are a myriad of ways you can get involved in our open source project.
+As a start, try exploring issues with `good first issue` label.
+We understand that the process of creating a PR can be a barrier for new contributors.
+These issues are reserved for new contributors like you.

+Your contribution is our gift to make our project even more robust.
+Check out [CONTRIBUTORS.md](https://github.com/keylime/keylime/blob/master/CONTRIBUTORS.md) to find out more about how to contribute to our project.

 ## Additional Reading